 Who Shouldn’t Go On the Toboggan Ride?

-Generally, I would not recommend the ride for those who lacks sufficient upper arm strength to push the control stick forward for a good duration of the ride, people who are uncomfortable with riding down a slide, people who don’t want to deal with control and speed (and might potentially back up the riders behind him/her).
+Generally, I would not recommend the ride for those who lack sufficient upper arm strength to push the control stick forward for a good duration of the ride, people who are uncomfortable with riding down a slide, people who don’t want to deal with control and speed (and might potentially back up riders behind him/her).

 I was fortunate enough to try both rides.
 I got to enjoy the scenic view on the way up and got a little adventure and a nice, warm breeze on the way down.